montoyamoraga/tiny-trainable-instruments/docs/en/0-bill-of-materials.md

 ## Additional outputs

 These additional outputs include more expensive or more complex materials, and they are recommended for more advanced users.
-They are not covered on the beginner workshop, but are supported by the Tiny Trainable Instruments project and software library.
+They are not covered on the beginner workshop, but are supported by the Tiny trainable instruments project and software library.

 | Item | Quantity | Cost (USD) | Retailer | Comment |
 |------|----------|------------|----------|---------|